MicrosoftDocs/dynamics-365-intelligent-order-management/topics/state-framework.md

 To add a new state and transition, follow these steps.

 1. Add a new state definition.
-1. Add a new state reason definition, if it's required.
+1. Add a new state definition reason, if it's required.
 1. Add a new state transition, and then follow these steps:

     1. Associate the new state transition with a new business event.